ssavitzky/Honu/README.md

 `local/`

 Files that are expected to be edited on a per-system or per-user basis.
-Initial versions are created by `make install`
+Initial versions are created by `make install`, but are left alone after that to preserve edits.
+If you're using Myrtle or Mathilda, most of these will be symlinks.

 `opt/`

 The Makefile here lets you download and install various optional programs from elsenet.
-(Right now the only one is `dzen2` -- older releases of Debian and Ubuntu don't have one that's recent enough to include all the features I want to use with `xmonad`.)

 `setup/`